 Can Phytocannabinoids Get you High?

 Even a good dose of cannabinoids should not generate a high or intoxicating side effect unless combined with significant trace amounts of THC.
-Even though most of the products advertised are said to produce the entourage effect, it only has one dominant cannabinoid and combined with other phytocannabinoids acting as help.
+Even though most of the products are said to produce the entourage effect, it only has one dominant cannabinoid combined with other phytocannabinoids acting as help.

 To summarize, scientists have just begun to scratch the surface of what phytocannabinoids are and how they affect the body and mind.
-Due to decades of strict prohibition on the use and research of cannabis, humanity has been left in the dark regarding scientific evidence that it may be used for proper medicines and treatments.
+Due to decades of strict prohibition on the use and research of cannabis, humanity has been left in the dark regarding scientific evidence that it may be of use for proper medicines and treatments.